Web Application Penetration Testing Explained

 • It can support your compliance program and adherence to regulations.
 For healthcare organizations, you can exceed the expectations of HIPAA with pen tests.

 • You can fix problems within web applications.
-You may have been unaware of these or weren’t making them a priority.
-The remediation plan will advise what to do.
+You may have been unaware of them or not made them a priority.
+The remediation plan will advise you on what to do.

-• It can provide confirmation about security policies and if they’re effective.
+• It can confirm security policies and if they’re effective.

 Ready to realize all these benefits and more?
 Learn about our web application pen testing services and how we can help today.